 CEQA requires that one agency be designated as the Lead Agency for the environmental review process.
 For the BART to Livermore Extension Project, BART is the Lead Agency and the City of Livermore is a Responsible Agency.
 In accordance with the CEQA guidelines, a Draft EIR will be prepared to evaluate the Proposed Project and the four alternatives.
 Click here to see the schedule for the EIR.

 The Draft EIR evaluates the project’s potential environmental impacts and identifies ways to reduce those impacts to less-than-significant levels.
 Typically, project impacts are reduced or eliminated through the implementation of mitigation measures or avoided through the selection of alternatives to the proposed project.

 The Draft EIR was released for public review on July 31, 2017.
-The 45-day public review period will end on September 14, 2017, and includes two public hearings.
+The public review period has been extended and will end on October 16, 2017, and includes two public hearings.
 After public review and comment, BART will prepare the Final EIR.
 The Final EIR will contain all the comments received on the Draft EIR and a written response to each substantive comment.
 The Final EIR was released on May 11, 2018.
 On May 24, 2018, the BART Board of Directors will consider the Final EIR and the alternatives evaluated.
 Based on the Final EIR and public comment, the BART Board of Directors decided to not advance the BART to Livermore Project.